LightestDark/Sgt.-Killem/README.md

 V1.4 -   Remodulated all the sprites, added a bullet mechanic and the mob killing animation!

 V1.5 - cChanged the enemy sprites, bullet sprite to a new asset pack, made the tilemap and debugged A LOT!

+V1.6 - Almost done, added a wave mechanic where the mobs ramp up as time passes and if even one touches you then you lose!
+Added a mob death animation!